 he annually works the Ron's Fuel Injection booth.

-In recent years James has been looked upon by VP Racing Fuels, Transmission Specialties and even Steve Schmidt Competition Engines for the development and testing of new products and ideas.
-As the business has continued to grow (even through a sluggish economy) it became evident that more help was needed.
-After a quiet trial period assisting select customers Scott Offermann officially became part of the KillerRONS.COM team in 2010.
-To this day Scott routinely exceeds customer's expectations and his capacity in the company grows seemingly every day.
+In recent years James has been looked upon by leading companies such as VP Racing Fuels and Transmission Specialties for the development and testing of new products and ideas.
+As the business has continued to growm, even through a sluggish economy.

-Today KillerRONS.COM has customers from all over the United States as well as many countries throughout the world and is responsible for a large portion of the gross sales at Ron's Fuel Injection.
-Racers look to KillerRONS for the absolute best sales and technical support in the alcohol injection field as well as parts that directly relate to the fuel system such as torque converters, nitrous oxide systems, data loggers, vacuum pumps and the alcohol fuel itself.
+Today KillerRONS.COM has customers from all over the United States as well as many countries throughout the world and is responsible for a large percentage of the gross sales at Ron's Fuel Injection.
+Racers look to KillerRONS.COM for purchases along with fantastic technical support.
+Not only does KillerRONS.COM sell and service alcohol injection systems but they also offer torque converters, transmissions, nitrous oxide systems, superchargers, data loggers and vacuum pumps.

 Below you will get a glimpse of what the Monroe Racing has been able to accomplish with the sole use of Ron's Fuel Injection products.
-Over time Monroe has purposely "pushed the envelope" by utilizing engine combinations that are commonly referred to as not being "alcohol friendly".
+Over time Monroe has purposely "pushed the envelope" by utilizing engine combinations that are commonly referred to as not being "alcohol friendly" or "capable of winning".
 Not only have many theories been proven wrong; they have been proven wrong on the biggest stages possible with unequaled success.
 The knowledge gained from these first-hand experiences is what makes KillerRONS.COM the place to go for your alcohol fuel injection system and its related components.

 Please take the time to look this webite over thoroughly.
-There are many links and pages with great information you will not find anywhere else on the internet or in printed instruction manuals.
+There are many links and pages with great information you will not find anywhere else on the internet.
 Best of all it is totally FREE and is updated continuously!
 If you have questions don't hesitate to call or email.
-James and Scott do not sell or represent ANYTHING that they have not been used personally on their race cars so chances are they will have the answer and if they don't they will take it personally to find the answer for you.

 "Killer" James Monroe is shown above wth his Dad (Mike - far left) and NHRA Division 3

-Director Jay Hullinger (center) just before his 2011 JEG'S Allstar win.
+Director Jay Hullinger (center) just before his 2011 JEG'S All-Stars win.
+Monroe also won this event in 2013.

 NHRA Summit Racing Equipment Nationals Top Dragster Champion (Norwalk, OH)